KazeTachinuu/KazeTachinuu.github.io/content/writeups/PicoCTF/2022/general_skills/pw_crack_3.md

     print("No password in the list matched the hash")
 ```

-Then we run it to match all password :
+Then we run it to match all passwords:

 ```sh
 >>> python solve.py